KIT-Workflows/agentic-workflow-framework/README.md

    The script will:
    - Remove both conda environments (`qe_wf` and `qe`)
-   - Delete the entire repository directory including:
+   - Delete the entire repository directory, including:
      - All local changes
      - Configuration files (`.env`)
      - Any additional data or results